Canada-China FIPPA agreement may be unconstitutional, treaty law expert says

 "The difference between me and many others is that a lot of academics work in the system as lawyers or arbitrators or experts, and they're much more cautious about saying things that are critical of the system," he said.

-He noted that FIPPA is a good news for lawyers, who stand to profit off potentially multi-million dollar lawsuits.
+He noted that FIPPA is good news for lawyers, who stand to profit from the potential multi-million dollar lawsuits.

 "The lawyers who work in this field will like that—their business is to sue," he said.
 "It's not good for Canadian taxpayers."